City College - Gainesville Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At City College - Gainesville, approximately 96% of students took out student loans averaging $8,864 a year.
-That adds up to $35,456 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At City College - Gainesville, approximately 88% of students took out student loans averaging $7,963 a year.
+That adds up to $31,852 over four years for those students.

-How Much Money Do City College - Gainesville Graduates Make?students who graduate with a bachelor's degree from City College - Gainesville make about $28,400 a year during their first few years of employment after graduation.
-This is about 30% less that the average pay for college graduates overall.
+How Much Money Do City College - Gainesville Graduates Make?students who graduate from City College - Gainesville with a bachelor's degree go on to jobs where they make an average salary of $28,400 in their early years.
+This is about 29% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of City College - Gainesville